florisdrevel/ML-Burnout-Prediction/README.txt

 company_data.csv (your employee data - see below)

+after you rename it from:

+company_data_template.csv

 ---------------------------------------------------------------------------------------------
 HOW TO PREPARE YOUR EMPLOYEE DATA

-Use company_data.csv as your starting point.
+Use company_data_template.csv as your starting point.
-Fill in your employees and save the file with the exact same name.
-Make sure it is in the same folder as burnout_predictor.py.
+Fill in your employees and save the file with the exact same name, or change it to simply company_data.csv Make sure it is in the same folder as burnout_predictor.py.

 The file needs these columns: